jdmartinho/personal_site/content/posts/2017-05-28---Compound-Interest-In-Your-Career-How-Use-The-Power-Of-The-Environment-To-Accelerate-Your-Professional-Growth.md

 ---
-title: Compound Interest in Your Career: How to Use the Power of the Environment to Accelerate Your Professional Growth
+title: Compound Interest in Your Career\: How to Use the Power of the Environment to Accelerate Your Professional Growth
 date: "2017-05-28T11:36:15+00:00"
 template: "post"
 draft: false